jona-sassenhagen/statfail/statfail.md

 ## Introduction

 Although many of the same tests are used for both descriptive and inferential statistics (and indeed the two are deeply related in the frequentist interpretation via probability theory), the p-value makes little sense in descriptive statistics.

-The p-value represents the probability that any sample of the same size as the present one would have the same property
+The p-value represents the probability that any sample of the same size would have the same descriptive properties as the sample actually taken, under the assumption of the null hypothesis.
+That is, the p-value is inherently an inferential method, despite its reliance on descriptive methods.[^convert-to-p]

+[^convert-to-p]:The actual conversion from a descriptive statistic to a p-value depends on either theoretical distributions (parametric tests) or simulated distributions (non parametric tests, e.g., permutation tests).

+For example, the F-test provides a measure for inter- vs. intra-group variation.
+When constructing stimuli, it thus makes sense to use an F-test to compare the variation between conditions to the variation within conditions, i.e. whether the stimuli actually provide distinct conditions.
+However, it does not make sense to calculate a p-value in such cases *because the stimuli were not constructed/chosen randomly*.
+We are not inferences about the likelihood of having the given distribution under chance, but rather trying to determine how clear the division between conditions is.

+Moreover, the null hypothesis is, per definition, false in such situations.
+We know that the stimuli were not chosen by chance.
+We do not need to test for the likelihood of something happening under the assumption of a condition we know to be false.
+The p-value in such cases just tells us the likelihood of a randomly generated stimulus set having the same properties as a carefully constructed one -- not very useful at all.

 Consider the following quotes (neither from *Brain & Language*):